jsfenfen/covid_hospitals_demographics/README.md

 # Data

-Each of the datasets is documented by the readme file in it's respective folder.
+The main output files are described below.
 In general the output files are in /data/processed/.

-The main output files are described below.

 ## Hospital-level bed data